python012/guest/README.md

 ## Note for Testing

-- To support interface API test and avoid `CSRF varification failed` error, the line of `django.middleware.csrf.CsrfViewMiddleware` of MIDDLEWARE in `settings.py` is disalbed.
+- To support interface API test and avoid `CSRF varification failed` error, the line of `django.middleware.csrf.CsrfViewMiddleware` of MIDDLEWARE in `settings.py` is disabled.